United Church of Christ: Associated ministry

 United Church Funds (UCF), formerly known as The United Church Foundation, provides low cost, socially responsible, professionally managed Common Investment Funds (CIFs) and other trustee services to any setting of the United Church of Christ.
 United Church Funds' offices are also located in New York City.

 Activities

 Civil Rights Movement

-Everett Parker of the UCC Office of Communication, at the request of Martin Luther King Jr., organized UCC churches during 1959 against television stations in the Southern United States that were imposing news blackouts of information pertaining to the then growing Civil Rights Movement.
-The UCC later won a lawsuit that resulted in a federal court decision that the broadcast air waves are public, not private, property.
+Everett Parker of the UCC Office of Communication, at the request of Martin Luther King Jr., organized UCC churches in 1959 against television stations in the Southern United States that were imposing news blackouts of information about the then growing Civil Rights Movement.
+The UCC later won a lawsuit that resulted in a federal court decision that the broadcast airwaves are public, not private, property.
 That led toward the proliferation of people of color in television studios and newsrooms.

 Social activism

 The UCC national body has been active in numerous traditionally liberal social causes, including support for abortion rights, the United Farm Workers, and the Wilmington Ten.